Top 10 Fastest Growing Careers

 Most home health and personal care aides must pass an evaluation or receive a certification to work, depending on the state they live in.
 Some states require more formal training, in the form of classes at vocational schools, community colleges, or other similar programs.

-Physician Assistant: A physician assistant (PA) conducts physical exams, diagnoses and treats illnesses, and performs a number of other duties under the supervision of a doctor.
+Physician Assistant: A physician assistant (PA) conducts physical examines, diagnoses, and treats illnesses, and performs a number of other duties under the supervision of a doctor.

 While a PA does not have to go to medical school or complete a residency (like most doctors), he or she does have to complete a master’s program, which typically lasts two years.
 He or she must be certified before practicing.

 Percent Growth: 37%